 - Liver biopsy.
 A tissue sample is taken from your child's liver and checked for any problems.
 A biopsy can tell if biliary atresia is likely.
 It may also rule out other liver problems.

 - Diagnostic surgery.
 The surgeon can see the liver and bile ducts by making a cut or incision in your child’s belly or abdomen.
 If biliary atresia is diagnosed, the surgeon may treat it with surgery at the same time.

 Without surgery, biliary atresia can be fatal.
 Two types of surgery are used to treat this condition.
-Your child's healthcare provider can help decide which surgery would be a good choice:
+Your child's healthcare provider will discuss which surgery would be a good choice for your child.